Reading–Taunton line: Electrification

 The section between Reading and Newbury was earmarked for electrification as part of a scheme to electrify the Great Western Main Line, to allow commuter services to use electrically powered trains to run the entire distance from London Paddington to Newbury.
 A 2009 DfT white paper called for electric services beyond Reading to be operated by cascaded and completely modernised Class 387 commuter trains from the end of 2018.
 This would allow the existing DMUs that operate on this section to be cascaded to the Bristol area, the South West and Northern England.
 Electrification from Reading to Newbury was completed in January 2019.

-As part of this work, changes were made to the layout of Reading station which included the building of a bridge to carry the main lines of the Reading to Didcot route over the Plymouth to Reading line to remove conflicts between the two routes.
+As part of this work, changes were made to the layout of Reading station which included the building of a bridge to carry the main lines of the Reading to Didcot route over the Taunton to Reading line to remove conflicts between the two routes.
 An additional four platforms were built on the north side of Reading station for the relief lines, allowing the existing platforms to be used mostly by fast trains between London and the West.
 The improved station was officially opened by the Queen in July 2014, and railway upgrades in the area were completed in the summer of 2015.